Guidelines for Authors

 This should explore the significance of the results of the work, not repeat them.
 A combined Results and Discussions section is often appropriate.
 Avoid extensive citations and discussion of published literature.

-The main conclusions of the study be presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section.
-This section should also may make clear what is the original contribution of the paper, discuss the policy or management implications of the findings, provide a critical assessment of the limitations of study, and outline possible fruitful lines for further research.
+The main conclusions of the study are presented in a short Conclusions section, which may stand alone or form a subsection of a Discussion or Results and Discussion section.
+This section should also make clear what is the original contribution of the paper, discuss the policy or management implications of the findings, provide a critical assessment of the limitations of the study, and outline possible fruitful lines for further research.

 - Article length

 GMJACS has a strong preference for the articles to be no more than 8,000 words including references.

 - Concise and informative.
 Titles are often used in information- retrieval systems.
 Avoid abbreviations and formulae where possible.